 What causes diabetic neuropathy?

 Diabetes causes the level of sugar in your blood to be higher than normal.
 Over time, high blood sugar levels damage your blood vessels and nerves.
-That’s why people who don’t control (or can’t control) their blood sugar very well seem more likely to get diabetic neuropathy.
+That’s why people who don’t (or can’t) control their blood sugar very well seem more likely to get diabetic neuropathy.

 How is diabetic neuropathy diagnosed?